rubenmesserschmidt/blendai-docs/docs/source/main_panel.rst

 Chat
 ====

 Chat with BlendAI in the sidebar.
-Learn more about the chat feature in :doc:`features/chat`.
+See :doc:`features/chat`.